 Christa earned her Master of Science degree in Social Work from Columbia University in the City of New York with specializations in International Social Welfare and Services to Immigrants and Refugees.
 She earned her Bachelor of Arts degrees in Psychology and Criminology & Criminal Justice from the University of Maryland, College Park, with minors in Japanese and International Studies.
 Christa spent her formative years living in Japan and enjoys working with diverse populations.

-Christa is in the therapist spotlight for September!
+Christa was recently featured in our Therapist Spotlight!
 Below, she provides some guidance to adoptive parents:

 Q: How has yoga influenced your approach to working with children/teens and their families at CASE?